-Last updated: 0922 hrs, 28 February 2021
+Last updated: [ ], 3 March 2021

 - 1. This guidance is applicable to operators for the provision of all transport services, including public transport, aviation, maritime and other land-based passenger services.
 To the extent that it is relevant, it may also be used by organisations transporting passengers without hire or reward. - 2.
 It is intended to be read in conjunction with official information about COVID19 Alert Levels 2 and 3 contained on, or linked from, the covid19.govt.nz webpage and on the Ministry of Transport website. - 3.
-Since this guidance was last published (on 22 February 2021) possible community transmission is under investigation in Auckland.
+Possible community transmission is under investigation in Auckland.
 At 0600 hours on 28 February 2021, Auckland moved to Alert Level 3, and the rest of New Zealand moved to Alert Level 2, for a period of 7 days.